lylewinton/VUANDS100/README.md

 NeCTAR research cloud, based on an existing image; an export of the Formidable form used (for DIY installs);
 and the files necessary for metadata conversion into RIF-CS for upload.

+For a view of the form see the screenshots folder containing form-p1.png etc.

 Getting Started
 ===============